-The UK will be one of the world’s fastest growing destinations for international students by 2024, despite the global economic downturn.
+The UK will be one of the world’s fastest-growing destinations.

-The 2 years’ work permit available to Degree holders from UK, upon completion of studies, and the opportunity to work with multinational companies helps you to launch into your careers successfully.
+- The 2 years’ work permit available to Degree holders from the UK, upon completion of studies, and the opportunity to work with multinational companies helps you to launch into your careers successfully.

 A bachelor’s degree may be followed by a Master’s degree.
-Mostly, it is for duration of 1 year but, there are some universities that offer 2 year programs as well.
+Mostly, it is for a duration of 1 year but, there are some universities that offer 2-year programs as well.
 It can be pursued after a 4 years Bachelors or a 3years Bachelors degree.